MattHatwey/Manemo/obsidian.md

 I landed head first, but it didn't hurt.
 Then I saw two Manemos.
 It was Kacchan and Snow!
 Kacchan looked at me and blushed.
 I also blushed.
 We liked each other, and after I told her the story of Flame, she loved me even more.
 I told her that I knew her real name.
 She had so many connections with me, and I even got to go to one of the live concerts that her group was going to.
 Soon after, we married.
 Snow and I also became best friends.
 We would do everything together.
 The 3 of us...

+Flame came back today!
+I am so happy to see her again after all these years.
+I hope she hasn't changed.
+And she hasn't.
+She is the energetic and loud Flame that I remember.

 Gender: ♂

 Type: AB